-I am an Alaskan artist.
-As a toddler, according to my mom, I spent my time outside collecting "treasures" (pinecones, sticks, rocks, etc.) to make art out of.
-When I got older, I took art classes, so many, that I repeated watercolor, felting, acrylic, block printing, pastel, pen and ink, and drawing classes at a local studio.
-I have experimented with dozens of different mediums of art, but my favorite is pen and ink with watercolor.
-In the past few years, I have had booths at the Girdwood Forest Fair, a pottery internship with local potter Peter Brondz, and worked as a graphic designer for a local outdoor gear brand, Skhoop.
-Art is my biggest passion, and although I'm not going to college as an art major, I will always continue creating.
+I think that I've always been an artist.
+As a toddler, according to my mom, I didn't play with toys, but rather spent my time collecting "treasures" outside (pinecones, sticks, rocks, flowers, shells, etc.) to make art with.
+When I got older, I took so many art classes that I repeated watercolor, felting, acrylic, block printing, pastel, pen and ink, and drawing at a local studio.
+I have experimented with dozens of different media, but one that always comes back to me is pen and ink.
+Its simplicity and accessibility allow me to capture the small and beautiful parts of daily life.
+All I need is my notebook and a pen.
+In high school, I had a pottery internship with local potter Peter Brondz and worked as a graphic designer for a local outdoor gear brand, Skhoop.
+In college, I fixated on flowers and larger-scale painting.
+For the past 6 years, I've also sold my creations at the Girdwood Forest Fair.
+Art is my first love, my most consistent passion, and will always be a defining aspect of my being.

 Betty Dyes Art Studio- http://thearthousealaska.com/